Tuesday, 22 January 2019

 Rock Basins, Fur Tor (Walkhampton)

 From the track, so-called Crip Tor (Criptor) is visible, the outcrop on the farm.
-It is mentioned by Ken Ringwood but I am not sure; I feel that the easternmost outcrop of Swell Tor Quarry is the location, being marked as such on the Tithe Map for the Parish of Walkhampton, and in Mike Brown's "Gazetteer of Dartmoor Names" as south-east of the aforementioned quarry.
-It is Mrs. Bray, who calls the tor "Inclined Plane Tor" which, if you try to imagine planes of that time (19th century) makes sense.
+It is mentioned by Ken Ringwood but I am not sure; I feel that the easternmost outcrop of Swell Tor Quarry is the location, being marked as such on the Tithe Map for the Parish of Walkhampton, and in Mike Brown's 'Gazetteer of Dartmoor Names' as south-east of the aforementioned quarry.
+It is Mrs. Bray, who calls the tor 'Inclined Plane Tor' which, if you try to imagine planes of that time (19th century), makes sense.

 I am still a firm believer that Ken's outcrop is a small tor, but it's the name I am not convinced at.
-Nevertheless, I have bagged both.

 Crip Tor (Ringwood)